moyano83/High-Performance-Spark/README.md

 RDDs differs on the mathematical sets in the way it handles duplicates, for example union combines the arguments thus the `union` operation size will be the sum of the two RDDs size. `intersection` and `substract` results can be unexpected as the RDDs might contain duplicates.

 #### Reducing Setup Overhead
-For set up operations like open a DB connection, it is recommended to do the setup at the map partition, and then the transformations using the iterator functions.
+To set up operations like open a DB connection, it is recommended to do the setup at the map partition, and then the transformations using the iterator functions.
 Spark has two type of shared variables, broadcast variables (written in driver) and accumulators (written in workers).
 Broadcast variables are written on the driver and a copy of it is sent to each machine (not one per task) for example a small table or a prediction model:

 ```scala
     sc.broadcast(theVariable) //Set variable
     rdd.filter(x => x== theVariable.value) //theVariable is a wrapper, to get the value call the value method
 ```

 If a setup can be serialized, a broadcast variable with `transient lazy val` modifiers can be used.
 Use `unpersist` to remove explicitly a broadcasted variable.
 Accumulators are used to collect by-product information from an action (computation) and then bring the result to the driver.
-If the computation takes times multiple times then the accumulator would also be update multiple times.
-The accumulator operation is associative, you can create new accumulator types by implementing `AccumulatorV2[InputType, ValueType]` and provide `reset` (sets the initial value in the accumulator), `copy` (returns a copy of the accumulator with the same value), `isZero` (is initial value), `value` (returns the value), `merge` (merges two accumulatos) and `add` (adds two accumulators) methods.
+If the computation takes place  multiple times then the accumulator would also be updated multiple times.
+The accumulator operation is associative, you can create new accumulator types by implementing `AccumulatorV2[InputType, ValueType]` and provide `reset` (sets the initial value in the accumulator), `copy` (returns a copy of the accumulator with the same value), `isZero` (is initial value), `value` (returns the value), `merge` (merges two accumulators) and `add` (adds two accumulators) methods.
 The input and value types are different because the value method can perform complex computations and return a different value.

 ### Reusing RDDs
 The typical use case for reusing an RDD is using it multiple times, performing multiple actions in the same RDD and long chain of expensive transformations.